 However, as the user base continues to expand and becomes more set on the kinds of content it wants, and how they want it, it’s essential to keep a finger on the pulse of certain video marketing statistics.
 Ensuring you are taking advantage of the full potential Instagram can bring to bear on any advertisement and branding effort your company is undertaking.

-So, as 2019 stands around the corner, I wanted to take a quick look at those video marketing statistics I feel every digital marketer and business owners should be aware of to get the most out of their marketing efforts in 2019.
+So, as 2019 stands around the corner, I wanted to take a quick look at those video marketing statistics I feel every digital marketer and business owner should be aware of to get the most out of their marketing efforts in 2019.

-I want to start with this one, just to give you a clear view of the immense potential Instagram puts at your hands.
-Raising from its previous record of 800 million active users back in September 2017, the platform has continued its upward trend of amassing an ever-increasing pool of users that reached the staggering billion by July of this year, a tendency that doesn’t seem to be slowing down any time soon.
+I want to start with this one, just to give you a clear view of the immense potential Instagram puts in your hands.
+Raising from its previous record of 800 million active users back in September 2017, the platform has continued its upward trend of amassing an ever-increasing pool of users that reached a staggering billion by July of this year, a tendency that doesn’t seem to be slowing down any time soon.

 This makes Instagram one of the most popular social networks around, and a fertile ground to seize opportunities for effective marketing campaigns.